What Is CPaaS?

 CPaaS is primarily focused on enriching customer communications channels.
 Because of this, the technology is a great tool to help companies looking to implement high-tech communications capabilities that may otherwise be beyond their reach to develop and implement.

-Automating and Improving Customer Service and Outreach
+Automating and Improving Customer Service

 Healthcare providers and government agencies can use CPaaS for automating reminders, managing appointments, broadcasting civic alerts, and mass distribution of outbound voice calls and SMS notifications for a wide range of purposes.
 Particularly in light of the pandemic, it's been helpful for contact tracing, vaccine rollout and signup, and reaching priority populations.